stormearthandlava/stormearthandlava.github.io/guide/general/covenant.md

 **{{site.data.spell.fleshcraft}}**

-{{site.data.spell.fleshcraft}} is a channeled ability that gives you a 20% HP shield for 2 minutes.
-This can be amplified to 50% of your HP if it gets cast while in the vicinity of a corpse.
+{{site.data.spell.fleshcraft}} is a channeled ability that gives you a 40% HP shield for 2 minutes.
+While chaannelling this reduces damage taken by 20%.
+Also passively reduces the cooldown by consuming nearby corpses.
+1 second per corpse.

 This can be cast before entering combat.
 It can be useful as another defensive in our toolkit, but 20% is usually not impactful enough to cast it during combat outside of downtime.